-Learning and teaching strategy
+10 Learning and teaching strategy

 Students will experience a variety of learning and teaching methods.
-Modules are delivered through lectures, seminars and workshops.
+Most modules are delivered through lectures, seminars, and workshops.

 Lectures provide a broad outline structure for each topic to be covered.
 Lectures offer a good way of covering a lot of information and, more importantly, of conveying ideas to many people at once.